elastic/ansible-elasticsearch/README.md

 * ```es_config['http.port']``` - the http port for the node
 * ```es_config['transport.port']``` - the transport port for the node
 * ```es_config['discovery.seed_hosts']``` - the unicast discovery list, in the comma separated format ```"<host>:<port>,<host>:<port>"``` (typically the clusters dedicated masters)
+* ```es_config['cluster.initial_master_nodes']``` - for 7.x and above the list of master-eligible nodes to boostrap the cluster, in the comma separated format ```"<node.name>:<port>,<node.name>:<port>"``` (typically the node names of the clusters dedicated masters)
 * ```es_config['network.host']``` - sets both network.bind_host and network.publish_host to the same host value.
 The network.bind_host setting allows to control the host different network components will bind on.

-The network.publish_host setting allows to control the host the node will publish itself within the cluster so other nodes will be able to connect to it.
+The `network.publish_host` setting allows to control the host the node will publish itself within the cluster so other nodes will be able to connect to it.

 See https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-network.html for further details on default binding behaviour and available options.
 The role makes no attempt to enforce the setting of these are requires users to specify them appropriately.
-IT is recommended master nodes are listed and thus deployed first where possible.
+It is recommended master nodes are listed and thus deployed first where possible.

 A more complex example: